isomerpages/moe-regentsec/_co-curricular-activities/Sports & Games/Basketball.md

 To develop team identity in students with self-discipline and self-respect.
 To enable students to empathize and contribute to the society.

 ![](/images/Basketball-Fun-scaled.jpg)

+Regent Basketball Team aims to provide opportunities to the passionate basketballers, developing them to have empathy for the society.
+The team trains twice a week and participates in National School Games as well as school friendly games.
+More efforts were put in other aspects such as student-led activities in annual team bonding Camp and CCA Values In Action (VIA) project.
+This provides a platform for the boys to display confidence and lead with pride.

+#### **Key Activities:**

+*   Annual team bonding camp
+*   Enrichment Programme
+*   Values In Action (VIA) Project
+*   CCA Exchange Day
+*   Intra-CCA games
+*   Christmas function

+Teamwork is essential for the students to do well in the sport.
+Ideally, we want to develop the sportsmanship and skill sets in students to upkeep their passion in the sport.
+In addition, students are involved in various activities such as enrichment programme to have exposure to a new skill set, or planning of VIA project to enrich the lives of others.

+#### COVID-19 Period (2020-2021)

+Several activities such as National School Games, team bonding camp and VIA project cannot be conducted.
+Face-to-face training sessions were conducted with Safe Management Measures (SMM).
+However, e-CCA sessions were conducted when face-to-face interactions were not possible.
+Some e-CCA sessions were conducted by the student leaders to emphasize on the desired traits of a sportsperson.